kirs333/dsa_assignment/README.md

 ## Author

+Krish Ghimire
+CS'I'
+Roll no:24
 Created as part of DSA course assignment.

 ## Note

 All programs are written in C and tested on Linux environment.